 Expanding Blues Guitar

 Tired of the same cliche blues licks?
 Feeling stuck in that old pentatonic box?
 Need some fresh new chord voicings for your blues progressions?
 Want your solos to actually reflect the sound of the chord changes?
-In this 4-week course, we will explore ways to make the sound of the blues changes come out in your playing.
+In this 6-week course, we will explore ways to make the sound of the blues changes come out in your playing.
 We will look at voice-leading through blues progressions, methods for outlining chord changes in your single note lines, more organic soloing, enhancing your vocabulary with jazz-influenced sounds, chord substitutions, modes, and more!
 We will examine how blues players like B.B.
 King, Albert King, Robben Ford, and Stevie Ray Vaughan, approach making the changes when improvising over a blues progression.
-The course includes handouts, and opportunities for Q&A and live feedback!
+The course includes PDF handouts and opportunities for Q&A and live feedback!

 What's included